 QPILCH services could not be provided without the assistance of student volunteers and student clinics, run in partnership with our university partners.
 We value their contribution and participation in QPILCH's progress and history.

 Universities can partner with QPILCH in the provision of clinical legal education so that students are immersed in a not-for-profit organisation, exposed to real life cases, and receive guidance from experienced practitioners.

 We consider clinical legal education a very positive way of increasing students' knowledge and skills and as a way to contribute to the future well-being of the profession in general, as well as providing effective services to the community.

 Each clinic operates one day per week over the university semester.
-The clinics currently in operation include:
+The clinics currently in operation, with support from Griffith and Bond Universities, QUT and the University of Queensland's Pro Bono Centre, include: